DiscountingCashFlows/readthedocs/docs/source/functions.rst

 ``fillHistoricUsingList()`` function:
 ***************************************

-This function is used when we want to add a list to the chart.
+Adds a list to the chart.

 Arguments of ``fillHistoricUsingList(list, key, endingYear)``

  * ``list`` - The list of historic values that will be added to the chart (Example: [1, 2, 3, 4])

- * ``key`` - This is the historic data series key that you'll want to fill the chart with (for historic revenues use key 'revenue').
+ * ``key`` - This is the historic data series key that you'll want to fill the chart with (for example: use key 'revenue' for historic revenues).

  * ``endingYear`` - This is the year when the list ends.